awsdocs/amazon-aurora-user-guide/doc_source/aurora-serverless.how-it-works.md

 # How Aurora Serverless Works<a name="aurora-serverless.how-it-works"></a>

-When you work with Amazon Aurora without Aurora Serverless, you can choose your DB instance class size and create Aurora Replicas to increase read throughput\.
+When you work with Amazon Aurora without Aurora Serverless \(provisioned DB clusters\), you can choose your DB instance class size and create Aurora Replicas to increase read throughput\.
 If your workload changes, you can modify the DB instance class size and change the number of Aurora Replicas\.
 This model works well when the database workload is predictable, because you can adjust capacity manually based on the expected workload\.

 However, in some environments, workloads can be intermittent and unpredictable\.
 There can be periods of heavy workloads that might last only a few minutes or hours, and also long periods of light activity, or even no activity\.
 Some examples are retail websites with intermittent sales events, reporting databases that produce reports when needed, development and testing environments, and new applications with uncertain requirements\.
 In these cases and many others, it can be difficult to configure the correct capacity at the right times\.
 It can also result in higher costs when you pay for capacity that isn't used\.